A North East developer is championing an excavation technique that reduces risks to workers and prevents underground pipes and cables from disruption.

 So impressed was Galliford Try Partnerships North East with vacuum excavation, that it held a special safety demonstration and training event for staff, industry partners and those studying towards careers in construction.

-Relatively new to the North East, the process involves disrupting the ground with concentrated pulses of compressed air, before it is sucked up by a hose – not dissimilar to those on a household vacuum cleaner.
+Relatively new to the North East, vacuum excavation involves disrupting the ground with concentrated pulses of compressed air or water, before it is sucked up by a hose – not dissimilar to those on a household vacuum cleaner.

 Doing this rather than disturbing the ground with heavy machinery, such as excavators, means that the services underneath remain undamaged.
 On brownfield sites, where many old pipes and cables are unmapped, this technique is not only less disruptive but much safer for workers.